-While the most direct access to this heritage site will cost you a few quid, there are a few ways to see the attraction that don’t cost a thing.
+While the most direct access to this heritage site will cost you a few quid, there are a few ways to see Stonehenge for free.

 This post covers the best ways to visit Stonehenge for free.